ghgofort/sfcc-metadata-explorer/README.md

 - Display of the object attributes has been added.
 - Display of the object attribute values has been added.
 - The TreeView provider has been added.
+- Added context menu option to assign a System Object Attribute to an attribute group.
+- Added context menu option to delete a custom attribute from a System Object.
+- Added a view menu command to refresh the tree data.

 The beta release for the extension is still in the works.
 Visit this page for updates on the progress.